ccxt/ccxt/wiki/FAQ.md

     - **Surround code and output with triple backticks: &#096;&#096;&#096;GOOD&#096;&#096;&#096;**.
     - Don't confuse the backtick symbol (&#096;) with the quote symbol (\'): '''BAD'''
     - Don't confuse a single backtick with triple backticks: &#096;BAD&#096;
+      - **DON'T POST SCREENSHOTS OF CODE OR ERRORS, POST THE OUTPUT AND CODE IN PLAIN TEXT!**
 - **DO NOT POST YOUR `apiKey` AND `secret`!** Keep them safe (remove them before posting)!
 - Post your version number of ccxt
 - Post your language version number, how do you think we can guess it otherwise?